 So, you've got a great idea for an animated project.
 Be aware that animation development is a big business and you will need the right tools to pull off a successful pitch.
-Let industry pros, who have experience with various studios such as Warner Bros, Cartoon Network, Universal, Hanna Barbera and Nickelodeon guide you to success as he goes over how to put together a presentation for your own project by pitching including springboards, synopsis and backstory as well as tips and do's and don'ts.
+Let industry pro Mike Milo, who has had 10 development deals to date with various studios such as Warner Bros, Cartoon Network, Universal, Hanna Barbera and Nickelodeon guide you to success as he goes over how to put together a presentation for your own project by pitching including springboards, synopsis and backstory as well as tips and do's and don'ts.
+Once it's known how to pitch your idea, you'll ultimately pitch it at the last class.
+By the end of the class, the student will have learned how to put together a pitch to show to development executives as well as understand the ways to hook them into optioning their concept.
 30 hours - \$1000 (Microsoft Word, Photoshop, et. al.)